openid/OpenYOLO-Spec/common/definitions.md

 standard mechanism to define authentication domain equivalence classes.
 Credential providers _should_ use this information as part of defining the equivalence class over authentication domains.
-It is the responsibility of the credential provider to correctly construct and enforce the authentication domain equivalence class.
+It is the responsibility of the credential provider to correctly construct and utilize the authentication domain equivalence class.

 ## Authentication methods